 The TBT also pursues the goal of harmonization through the use of relevant international standards, but unlike the SPS, it does not provide for any particular international organization as the recognised standard-setting body in any field.
-Thus, a ban established pursuant to the procedures set out in the Protocol possibly could benefit from the presumption in Article 2.5 of the TBT that it is not an unnecessary obstacle to international organization or agreement to be considered a standard-setting body is that its membership be open to the relevant bodies of all WTO members.269 Therefore, there appears to be no impediment, under the TBT, for the Biosafety Protocol to become the standard-setting body with regards to technical regulations referring to LMOs that may have an impact on biodiversity.
+Thus, a ban established pursuant to the procedures set out in the Protocol possibly could benefit from the presumption in Article 2.5 of the TBT that it is not an unnecessary obstacle to international trade.
+Different from the case under the SPS, the only apparent requisite for an international organization or agreement to be considered a standard-setting body is that its membership be open to the relevant bodies of all WTO members.269 Therefore, there appears to be no impediment, under the TBT, for the Biosafety Protocol to become the standard-setting body with regards to technical regulations referring to LMOs that may have an impact on biodiversity.